Help & Advice

 If you have ordered one of our bed frames in a white or lighter painted finishes, please note that as the pine wood matures and darkens under the white and cream paint; the knots may start to age through the painted finish as time passes.
 Unfortunately, this is not something we can control; it is the woods natural aging process.

-Due to the handmade nature of our products, we allow a tolerance of plus or minus 1” (2.5cm) on all products on all dimensions.
+Due to the handmade nature of our products, we allow a tolerance of plus or minus 1” (2.5cm) on all our product's dimensions.

 Wood is a low-maintenance resistant material.
 Weekly dustings are important for its upkeep.
 Avoiding excess water is also key when cleaning and, overall maintaining, wood as good as new.